 - Properties that are in need of repair

 Without FHA, millions of homeowners would be stuck renting years longer than they should.
-Yet, there is still room for FHA to expand its capability to serve more aspiring homeowners.
+Yet, there is still room for FHA to expand its capacity to serve more aspiring homeowners.

-FHA Lenders Don’t Follow FHA Credit Score Minimums
+FHA Lenders Don’t Always Follow FHA Credit Score Minimums

 Banks and mortgage companies that offer FHA loans are not required to follow FHA guidelines to the letter.